dbaker1990/EchoesAcrossTimeGodot/Docs/CompleteDocumentation.md

 - **Limit Break system** with solo and DUO ultimate attacks
 - **All-Out Attack** finisher when all enemies are knocked down
 - **Guard, Item, and Escape** mechanics
+- **Advanced AI systems** with pattern learning and adaptive behavior

 #### RPG Systems
 - 🏪 **Shop System** - Buy/sell with stock management